tropicalwave/zabbix-podman/README.md

 ## Introduction

-This deployment sets up a Zabbix deployment (server + three agents) with the following characteristics:
+This deployment sets up a Zabbix environment (server + three agents) with the following characteristics:

 * encrypted communication between server and agents